OneMadGypsy/upy-motion/README.md

 <br />

 **.print_celsius()**
->Prints the temperature in celsius
+>Prints the temperature in Celsius

 <br />

 **.print_fahrenheit()**
->Prints the temperature in fahrenheit
+>Prints the temperature in Fahrenheit

 <br />